 The offline hours are just as important as having online hours, to come back refreshed and motivated to design some great work.

 10. This life may not suit you

-After all this, if being a freelance graphic designer still isn’t working out, it’s OK to admit that to yourself.
+After all, if being a freelance graphic designer still isn’t working out, it’s OK to admit that to yourself.
 Search through job listings online for design work that offers a steady paycheck.

 You may even find a position that allows you to freelance outside of office hours, so you still have the chance to work on some projects on your own.

 Becoming a successful freelance graphic designer is hard work.
-You need to put in plenty of sweat and time at the start to enjoy your labors later.
+It will help if you put in plenty of sweat and time at the start to enjoy your labors later.
 I wish you all the best at becoming a successful freelance graphic designer.
 Good luck!

-This article is written by Lauren Clarke.
-Lauren writes guest posts for a number of clever brands and media outlets around the world.
+Lauren Clarke writes this article.
+Lauren writes guest posts for several innovative brands and media outlets around the world.
 Lauren loves red wine, bush walks, and meditating.
 You can find Lauren on Twitter.